bschreck/deep.sh/docs/tutorial_history_backend.rst

         return '{}-{}'.format(ts, str(uuid.uuid4())[:18])

 In the ``__init__()`` method, let's initialize
-`Some Public Attributes <api/history/base.html#xonsh.history.base.History>`_ which xonsh uses in various places.
+`Some Public Attributes <api/history/base.html#deepsh.history.base.History>`_ which deepsh uses in various places.
 Note that we use Unix timestamp and some random char to make ``self.sessionid`` unique and to keep the entries ordered in time.
 We will cover it with a bit more detail in the next section.